nicferrier/pglogapi/README.md

 * the partitions are date ordered most significant part first
 * the last item of data in the most recent partition is the inserted row
 * the API keepie sends correctly to a remote
+* a generic query can be sent and the results received
 * the PostgreSQL can be safely shut down